awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 1.1.1 - 2018-09-21 =
+* Fixed: Plugin activation is terminated when plugin is activated through WP-CLI
+* Fixed: Invalid error messages when reCAPTCHA in not enabled in Form settings
+* Code improvements

 = V 1.1 - 2018-09-12 =
 * Added: Custom template support.
 * Added: New hooks for better templating